US-Iran talks over Tehran's nuclear program won't take place after Israel's surprise attack

 The International Atomic Energy Agency said four “critical buildings” at the Isfahan site were damaged, including its uranium conversion facility.
 “As in Natanz, no increase in off-site radiation expected,” it added.

-The Israeli military official said that according to the army's initial assessment “it will take much more than a few weeks” for Iran to repair the damage to the Natanz and Isfahan nuclear sites.
+An Israeli military official, speaking on condition of anonymity in line with official procedures, said that according to the army's initial assessment “it will take much more than a few weeks” for Iran to repair the damage to the Natanz and Isfahan nuclear sites.
 The official said the army had “concrete intelligence that production in Isfahan was for military purposes.”

 Israel denied it had struck the nuclear enrichment facility in Fordo, about 100 kilometers (60 miles) southeast of Tehran, after an Iranian news outlet close to the government reported the sound of explosions nearby,